mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

     When running the tests from a run configuration, enable `Execute in the same process` in the configuration settings.
     Also check the box *Allow parallel run* ([Running the tests | MPS](https://www.jetbrains.com/help/mps/testing-languages.html#runningthetests)).

-!!! error "Why does my test execution fail with "Test project '$...' is not opened.
+!!! error "Why does the test execution fail with "Test project '$...' is not opened.
 Aborted"?"

     This is happening because the used variable in the `TestInfo` is not set.
 Go to *File* --> *Settings* --> *Path Variables* and create an entry for your variable, with a path to the project location on your hard drive.

+!!!error "java.lang.IllegalStateException: The showAndGet() method is for modal dialogs only."

+    One of the reason why this message pops up is that a dialog should be displayed in a headless environment like a build server.
+There is no way to avoid this exception than not showing the dialog.
+    According to the IntelliJ documentation in can also happen when the dialog is not shown on the EDT thread or the dialog is not modal.